Individual Therapy for Anxiety

 difficulty falling or staying asleep

-This is why it is important to learn skills to slow down and tune into your body so you can gain awareness of how to regulate emotions and soothe your nervous system.
+It is important to learn skills to slow down and tune into your body so you can gain awareness of how to regulate emotions and soothe your nervous system.

 Anxiety can become problematic when it effects your life in a negative way, whether at work, home, school, or in your relationships.
 The goal is to never fully eliminate anxiety, but to make it more manageable.
 Anxiety can be useful as it can help us prepare for things, survive in a dangerous situation, or work harder to achieve your goals.
 On the other hand, anxiety can be detrimental in that we can overthink, doubt ourselves, freeze up, or not speak up when we need to.
 Using evidence-based practices, together, we can identify the sources of your anxiety so that you can learn healthier ways to cope.